 In addition, NMSBVI will not be held responsible for lost items.
-Items such as CD's, CD players, IPods, money or any other personal belongings brought on to NMSBVI vehicles are the responsibility of the student.
-If the parent/guardian wants personal belongings or money controlled by the driver, it must be clearly identified and given to the driver.
-(For example, money should be put in a sealed envelope, identified as belonging to the student and given to the driver with instructions as to where the funds should be delivered upon arrival on campus.)
+Items such as CD's, CD players, iPods, cell phones, money or any other personal belongings brought on to NMSBVI vehicles are the responsibility of the student.
+Parents/Guardians have the option of having belongings or money controlled by the driver/caregiver.
+All items must be clearly identified and given to the driver/caregiver with a letter giving authorization for the driver/caregiver to be in possession of the items as well as instructions as to what is to be done with the items upon arrival at NMSBVI.

-SUPERVISION AND DISCIPLINARY GUIDELINES • Students shall follow directions of the driver the first time given • Students shall be prepared for pickup at the predesigned pickup location prior to arrival of transportation staff. • Students are to avoid horseplay in vehicle that may distract driver. • Students shall remain seated and keep aisles and exits clear. • Students shall exhibit appropriate classroom conduct at all times while on transportation vehicles. • Students shall refrain from the use of profane language, obscene gestures, tobacco, alcohol, drugs or any other controlled substance while on transportation vehicles. • Students shall be allowed to eat or drink school provided snacks and drinks while on transportation vehicles. • Students shall respect the rights and safety of others. • Students shall refrain from extending head, arms or objects out of the bus or suburban windows.
-MOVIES ON TRANSPORTATION All bu All buses and suburbans are equipped with DVD players; only movies rated G, PG, and
+SUPERVISION AND DISCIPLINARY GUIDELINES

+- Students shall follow directions of the driver the first time given. - Students shall be prepared for pick-up at the predesigned pick-up location prior to arrival of transportation staff. - Students are to avoid horseplay in vehicle that may distract driver. - Students shall remain seated and keep aisles and exits clear. - Students shall exhibit appropriate classroom conduct at all times while on transportation vehicles. - Students shall refrain from the use of profane language, obscene gestures, tobacco, alcohol, drugs or any other controlled substance while on transportation vehicles.

+- Students shall only be allowed to eat or drink school provided snacks and drinks while on transportation vehicles. - Sunflower seeds, pistachios, and any other shelled seed or nut are not allowed in transportation vehicles. - Students shall respect the rights and safety of others. - Students shall refrain from extending head, arms or objects out of the bus or suburban windows.

+MOVIES ON TRANSPORTATION

-All buses and suburbans are equipped with DVD players; only movies rated G, PG, and PG13 will be shown.
-Only one PG13 movie will be shown per trip.
-Students under age 13 or without parent permission to view PG13 movies will be provided an alternative entertainment such as books on tape or digital books with headphones, or use of personal video devices with headphones.
+All buses and suburbans are equipped with DVD players; only movies rated G, PG, and PG-13 will be shown.
+Only one PG-13 movie will be shown per trip.
+Students under age thirteen (13) or without parent permission to view PG-13 movies will be provided an alternative entertainment such as books on tape or digital books with headphones, or use of personal video devices with headphones.